carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Overview:
 """""""""

 Reads a number of scalar values sequentially from memory location provided in '``ptr``' and spreads them in a vector.
 The '``mask``' holds a bit for each vector lane.
 The number of elements read from memory is equal to the number of '1' bits in the mask.
 The loaded elements are positioned in the destination vector according to the sequence of '1' and '0' bits in the mask.
-E.g., if the mask vector is '10010001', "explandload" reads 3 values from memory addresses ptr, ptr+1, ptr+2 and places them in lanes 0, 3 and 7 accordingly.
+E.g., if the mask vector is '10010001', "expandload" reads 3 values from memory addresses ptr, ptr+1, ptr+2 and places them in lanes 0, 3 and 7 accordingly.
 The masked-off lanes are filled by elements from the corresponding lanes of the '``passthru``' operand.

 Arguments: